Everything We Know About ‘The Office’ Revival, 'The Paper'

 Where can you find similar casting calls for "The Office"?

-A casting director for “The Office” revival hasn’t been announced, but veteran TV and comedy casting director Allison Jones was the CD for the original series.
+A casting director for “The Office” revival hasn’t been announced.
+Veteran TV and comedy casting director Allison Jones was the CD for the original series.
 She also worked on “Parks and Recreation,” “What We Do in the Shadows,” and “White House Plumbers,” as well as another Gleeson-led project, HBO’s 2020 thriller “Run.”

 Even if she doesn’t continue with the new series, her advice for how she finds new comedic talent is something to keep in mind.